Arrowhead (Herman Melville House): Melville at Arrowhead

 Melville incorporated domestic features of Arrowhead into several stories.
 The piazza (or porch), after which The Piazza Tales were named, was added to the north side of Arrowhead shortly after Melville purchased the property.
 Unlike the more typical Berkshires properties that located the porch facing south, Melville chose to face it toward Mount Greylock, to which he dedicated Pierre.

-Of the piazza he wrote:
+In his short story "The Piazza," he describes a house inspired by Arrowhead, including its initial lack of a piazza and subsequent addition of one:

 Now, for a house, so situated in such a country, to have no piazza for the convenience of those who might desire to feast upon the view, and take their time and ease about it, seemed as much of an omission as if a picture-gallery should have no bench; for what but picture-galleries are the marble halls of these same limestone hills?—galleries hung, month after month anew, with pictures ever fading into pictures ever fresh.

 In "I and My Chimney", published in Putnam's Monthly Magazine in 1856, he described Arrowhead's large chimney:

 It need hardly be said, that the walls of my house are entirely free from fire-places.
 These all congregate in the middle—in the one grand central chimney, upon all four sides of which are hearths—two tiers of hearths—so that when, in the various chambers, my family and guests are warming themselves of a cold winter’s night, just before retiring, then, though at the time they may not be thinking so, all their faces mutually look towards each other, yea, all their feet point to one centre; and when they go to sleep in their beds, they all sleep round one warm chimney.

 Melville lived, farmed, and wrote at Arrowhead for 13 years, receiving visitors including Hawthorne, Holmes, and Catharine Maria Sedgwick.
 Other well-known works that he wrote there include the novels Israel Potter and The Confidence-Man, and the stories "Bartleby, the Scrivener" and "Benito Cereno" (which were collected in The Piazza Tales).
 During that time, however, his writing was not providing him much income.
 In order to improve the family finances, the Melvilles moved into Pittsfield in 1862, and sold Arrowhead the following year to his brother Allan.
 The Melvilles then returned to New York City, where Herman eventually found work as a customs inspector.